 Graduation season is around the corner, and while some almost-grads have jobs lined up, others are hungry for work.
-(After all, three out of four in the class of 2018 graduated without a job.)
+(After all, three out of four recent graduates left school without a job.)

 But getting your company in front of college graduates—and weeding through the crush of applicants that may be coming your way—takes a special approach.